VyxHub/Games/README.md

-# SPTS-Legends
-Script For SPTS:L
+# Sources for different games